What Is Business Analytics?

 What is the difference between business analytics and business intelligence?

-Additionally, operational intelligence (OI), is a collection of business analytics systems designed to exploit data that is generated in real-time to aid decision-making in real time.
+Additionally, operational intelligence (OI), is a collection of business analytics systems designed to exploit data that is generated in real time to aid decision making.

 What are the different types of business analytics?

 The four categories of business analytics are descriptive, diagnostic, predictive and prescriptive:

 - Descriptive analytics is the process of examining data to find out what happened and what’s going on.

 - Diagnostic analytics is characterized by techniques such as data discovery, data mining, data drill-downs and correlations, and invokes advanced methods to determine what has happened and why.